appsignal/appsignal-ruby/.changesets/global-helpers-work-inside-report_error-and-send_error-callbacks.md

 type: change
 ---

 Global transaction metadata helpers now work inside the `Appsignal.report_error` and `Appsignal.send_error` callbacks.
-The transaction yield parameter will continue to work, but we recommend using the global `Appsignal.set_*` helpers.
+The transaction yield parameter will continue to work, but we recommend using the global `Appsignal.set_*` and `Appsignal.add_*` helpers.

 ```ruby
 # Before